Things to Do in Tangier – A Local Guide’s Perspective

 The Caves of Hercules are famous for their opening shaped like the map of Africa.
 According to legend, this is where Hercules rested after completing his labors.
 Whether you believe the story or not, the caves have a strong atmosphere.
 The sound of waves hitting the rocks and the light coming through the opening make it a unique stop.

-Inside, you’ll find chambers partly natural, partly shaped by people over centuries.
-It’s cool inside, which is nice on hot days, and the walk is easy.
+Inside, you’ll find chambers partly natural and partly shaped by people over centuries.
+It is cool inside, which is nice on hot days, and the walk is easy.

 A few minutes from the caves is Cape Spartel, where the Atlantic Ocean meets the Mediterranean Sea.
 Standing here, you understand why Tangier has always been strategic.
 The lighthouse marks this point clearly, and the views are wide and open.